Practice-Informed, Practice-Ready: An AI security incident taxonomy: Outlook: AI Agents and Multi-Agent Systems

 Current developments entail building AI agents that have more capabilities and can interact with real-world applications or outside services by themselves or with little oversight, resulting in a new class of \emph{operational environment} vulnerabilities and attacks that arise based on context, such as physical environment and resource management threats~\cite{deng2025ai}.
 Multi-agent AI systems demonstrate vulnerabilities that are analogous to those of generic software, such as a self-replicating \emph{AI worm} that infects agents as they propagate malicious inputs to one another \cite{cohen_here_2025}.
 However, such novel \emph{cooperative interaction} exploits not only take advantage of AI system behaviors uncaptured in standard software capabilities and weaknesses (e.g. prompt injection attacks~\cite{shen2023anything}) but also multiply the contextual variables required to report with each unique AI agent system (such as affected models and their deployment environments).
 To our knowledge, there is no reporting procedure or norm that demonstrates capturing this variance of operating contexts and other information required to reproduce vulnerabilities.

 Moreover, when relating the new capabilities of these agents, it becomes apparent that they amplify many of the differences that we identified between AI and software in Section~\ref{sec:diffs}.
 For example, Difference~\ref{sec:DiffFrequency} discussed the incident frequency, which we argued to be potentially higher for AI.
-With an agent that autonomously interacts with the world, possible malicious outputs are not bound by inputs, but can be triggered simply by a malicious reached state.
-This thus amplifies the number of possible security-relevant outputs further.
+With an agent that autonomously interacts with the world, possible malicious outputs are not bound by inputs, but can be triggered simply by a malicious state.
+This amplifies the number of possible security-relevant outputs further.
 Moreover, while existing AI is difficult to defend, as revisited in Difference~\ref{sec:diffImmDef}, agents have a much more complex input and output space.
-This most likely increases the challenge to develop sound defenses, as well as the fact that as AI agents are even more versatile than already argued in Difference~\ref{sec:diffContext}.
-Finally, as we outlaid in Difference~\ref{sec:diffAttr}, attributing a weakness or vulnerability in AI is already difficult.
-When having an agent that is potentially composed of several AI's as components~\cite{li2024survey}, this difficulty of attribution is multiplied again.
+This most likely increases the challenge to develop sound defenses.
+In addition, AI agents are even more versatile than already argued in Difference~\ref{sec:diffContext}.
+Finally, as we outlaid in Difference~\ref{sec:diffAttr}, attributing a weakness or vulnerability in AI is already difficult and may be harder for a complex agent.

+When having an agent that is potentially composed of several AIs as components~\cite{li2024survey}, as in multi-AI-agent systems, this difficulty of attribution is further amplified.
+11{Such a composition of several AI systems impacts further aspects of incidents reporting.
+For example, caution must be made the right AI model(s) involved in the incident is or are correctly identified and reported.
+This may be difficult, as already attribution of one system is hard, as stated in Difference~\ref{sec:diffAttr}.
+Several AI models also amplify Difference~\ref{sec:diffImmDef} further, as all individual models have to be defended.}